 A diet devoid of sugary foods reduces or completely halts the acid attacks on your teeth.
 Probiotic-rich meals also support the production of healthy bacteria.
 The healthy bacteria supports the saliva in the elimination of plaque.

-Past a certain point, of course, you will need to see a dentist.
+Past a certain point, of course, you will need to see a dentist near you.
 While you’re there, be sure to schedule your next cleaning.
 Getting routine check-ups is a great way to prevent tooth decay – and thus cavities – before it even starts.